 Enterspeed as the integration layer in Jamstack 🍓

 Enterspeed represents the A in Jamstack.
-Our Speed Layer is the perfect match to your Jamstack architecture.
+Our Middle Layer is the perfect match to your Jamstack architecture.
 The Jamstack architecture refers to JavaScript, APIs, and markup.
 The core principles of Jamstack are pre-rendering and decoupling.

 The common theme for pre-rendering and decoupling is speed – speed and agility are both the DNA of Jamstack and Enterspeed.
 With Enterspeed, you can take your Jamstack websites to a new architectural level and reuse your website content across different frontend and apps.